mattydevicce/pluto/u6-apis/d39-react/react-hw.md

 - Please share your HW by sharing it with me thorugh [SaturnAPI](https://SaturnAPI.com/).
 My my username is `panw`.

 #### Bonus
+- Without looking at your previous code write a similar listing using the iTunes API - *Practice Makes Perfect*
 - Add bootstrap styling
-- Link an individual movie to a view page that only displays movie about that movie.
+- Link an individual movie to a view page that only displays movie about that movie

 #### Assistance
 - Share your WorkPad with me and post a question in the comment section.
 I will respond there.
 My username is `panw`.